mdalmau/tei-workshop/README.md

   9. Select **jackanapes.xml**
   10. Ta-da!
 You have "published" the TEI encoding you completed in Activity 3!!

+## Learning Goals

+Participants will:
+* understand use cases for text encoding; recognize why libraries are especially well-situated to support text encoding
+* gain familiarity with the XML and TEI; learn about core TEI features (i.e., basics of TEI encoding)
+* review the workflow for TEI-encoding; learn about the various stages with special emphasis on the importance of document analysis
+* explore publishing options for TEI-encoded documents; recognize the pros and cons for each

 ## Reference & Training Resources

 ### General Intros to Markup, XML and TEI